-When a baby is hypoxic, receptors in the brain and vessels send signals that slow the heart rate.
-During antenatal testing, this may show up as late decelerations.
-A late deceleration means the baby’s heart rate is decreased below the baseline heart rate in response to a contraction, and this decrease occurs towards the end of the contraction.
+When a baby is hypoxic, receptors in the brain send signals through the body that slow fetal heart rate.
+During antenatal testing, this slowed heart rate may appear as a late deceleration during a nonstress test.
+A late deceleration is a decrease in the baby’s heart rate below baseline that occurs at the end of the mother’s contraction.

-When the baby is receiving decreased levels of oxygen, movement in the womb will decrease in an attempt to conserve oxygen and energy.
-When the baby completely stops moving around in the womb, it is usually a sign of ongoing oxygen deprivation in the brain and central nervous system.
-This typically signifies brain injury.
+When the baby receives lower-than-normal levels of oxygen in the womb, the baby’s movement will likely decrease in an attempt to conserve oxygen and energy.
+When the baby’s movement decreases, it may signify ongoing oxygen deprivation, which can lead to brain injury.

 Prenatal Tests Used to Detect Fetal Oxygen Deprivation and Hypoxic Ischemic Encephalopathy (HIE)

 When a baby starts to show signs of oxygen deprivation, it is known as fetal distress.
 Prenatal tests that detect the major indications of fetal distress are listed below.

 Prenatal Testing: Nonstress Test (NST)

 The nonstress test (NST) can be performed as early as the beginning of the third trimester and as late in the pregnancy as needed.
 It is most frequently performed between weeks 38 and 42 of the pregnancy but many times started at 28 to 30 weeks depending on risk factors.